gardener/gardener-extension-provider-gcp/docs/usage/ipv6.md

 - The annotation `provider.extensions.gardener.cloud/use-flow: "true"` is mandatory for enabling DualStack.
 - Dedicated subnets for nodes and services are created to manage IPv4 and IPv6 ranges.
 - Components like **Ingress-GCE** and the **Cloud Allocator** ensure proper functionality and Load Balancer creation.
-- Migrating a SingleStack cluster to DualStack requires editing the shoot specification and waiting for complete reconciliation.
-- Existing IPv4 clusters must have been created with InfraFlow to be eligible for migration.
+- Existing IPv4 clusters must have been created with InfraFlow or been migrated to it to be eligible for dual-stack migration once available.

 DualStack support in Gardener GCP extension represents a significant advancement in networking capabilities, catering to modern cloud-native requirements.